 Co-sleeping with your baby can have quite a few benefits for both child and parent.
 You can quickly respond to midnight needs, you can constantly monitor your child, and you provide a sense of comfort that an infant needs in order to relax and become more secure in his or her surroundings.
 However, there are concerns in the bed that you need to be mindful of in order to provide a safe-sleeping environment.

 When it comes to sleeping in the same bed as your child, experts are closely divided on whether there is truly a benefit or not from co-sleeping.
 What it boils down to is individual opinions of the situation and how your child’s needs are reflected.
 As each child is different, he or she may be apt to sleeping in his or her own environment.

-1. Nursing Moms – Co-sleeping with your child makes breastfeeding that much more convenient as your sleeping schedule doesn’t have to be drastically altered.
+1. Nursing Moms – As mentioned by MomBible, co-sleeping with your child makes breastfeeding that much more convenient as your sleeping schedule doesn’t have to be drastically altered.
 Instead of migrating to the child’s room and feeding the infant, you can simply feed him or her without moving from your location.

 2. Violent Sleeper – Some experts believe that your own sleep-behaviors will be detrimental to the amount of sleep your child is able to receive.
 As some of us can be violent sleepers, there is a chance you could actually harm your child in the middle of the night without realizing your actions.